It's not too late to apply for September 2017

 If you used up all five choices and are not holding any offers

-If you used up all five choices, have heard back from all of these and are not holding an offer of a place, you can use something called UCAS Extra to apply for a single course from 25 February until 4 July to find out more about Extra, see below.
+If you used up all five choices, have heard back from all of these and are not holding an offer of a place, you can use something called UCAS Extra to apply for a single course which is now open until 4 July.
+To find out more about Extra, see below.

 Universities have until midnight on 13 July to make their decisions on these applications.
 After this date, if you still don't have an offer, your application would be put into Clearing.